Skip to main content

 }

-• FULL_PATH_TO_NODE: from which node or where node
+• FULL_PATH_TO_NODE: output from which node / where node

-• FULL_PATH_TO_MCP_REMOTE: from which mcp-remote or where mcp-remote
+• FULL_PATH_TO_MCP_REMOTE: output from which mcp-remote / where mcp-remote

-Adding LinearB MCP Support to Copilot Chat (VS Code)
+Optional – Add LinearB MCP support to Copilot Chat (VS Code)

-If you want to use the LinearB MCP server inside GitHub Copilot Chat (VS Code), add the following configuration file.
+To use the LinearB MCP server inside GitHub Copilot Chat (VS Code), add an MCP configuration file.

 /Users/<username>/Library/Application Support/Code/User/mcp.json